Flank/flank-dashboard/metrics/ci_integrations/docs/features/in_progress_builds/in_progress_builds_introduction.md

 _**Note**: The algorithm parts shouldn't be performed in parallel.
 The first stage is to re-sync in-progress builds.
 If and only if the first stage finishes successfully, the second stage with syncing new builds is started.
 To follow this requirement, `_syncInProgressBuilds` and `_syncBuilds` finish with `InteractionResult` instances._

 The in-progress builds introduction adds a new controlling parameter for the sync algorithm.
 This parameter controls the timeout duration for in-progress builds.
 According to the definition, if the in-progress build duration is greater than the configured timeout duration, this build is considered as finished with an unknown status (i.e., `BuildStatus.unknown`).
-The described parameter is called **in progress timeout**.
+The described parameter is called **in-progress timeout**.
 The `SyncConfig` provides controlling parameters and other configurations to the sync algorithm.
-Thus, the **in progress timeout** should be a part of the `SyncConfig` class.
+Thus, the **in-progress timeout** should be a part of the `SyncConfig` class.
 Therefore, `SyncConfig` class updates include adding the `inProgressTimeout` field having the `Duration` type.

-As in the Builds Synchronization document, the following class diagram that contains the main classes and interfaces that participate in the sync algorithm:
+As in the Builds Synchronization document, the following class diagram contains the main classes and interfaces that participate in the sync algorithm:

 ![Sync algorithm class diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://github.com/platform-platform/monorepo/raw/ci_integrations_in_progress_doc/metrics/ci_integrations/docs/diagrams/sync_algorithm_class_diagram.puml)